coderaman07/100-Days-of-Code/Readme.md

 I have to move back to Ghaziabad ( where my college is located ) and that travell will be a real tough thing for me so for the next few Days I am only going to read some of the Blog Posts and also some tips and tricks for the next projects.

+## Day 72

+Today I Praciced some Questions about Python on Hackerrank as I feel like I am going to forget all the conceps by learning new things [ I dont want to loose all the things ].

 ## Contributing